mcules/go-epaper-lib/README.md

 	// Parse the string and process it with TTF font. m := epd.Write(text, fontSize, fontFile)

-  // Convert the result into an image. b := epd.Convert(m)
+  // Add the resulting image into the buffer. epd.AddLayer(m, 0, 0, false)

-  // Print the resulting image.
+  // Print the buffer onto the display.. epd.Display()
-  epd.Display(b)

   // Just a timeout before clearing the screen.
 	time.Sleep(10000 * time.Millisecond)